 There’s no doubt that, as a group, the Agency’s client housing co-operatives are continuing to produce better results.
 We compared their performance in 2018 with their operations in the Agency’s early years—now more than a decade ago—and we are impressed with our clients’ progress.
-It was also good to be able to tell CMHC that that we’re meeting the objectives set out in the 2005 agreement that we signed so ambitiously.
+It was also good to be able to tell Canada Mortgage and Housing Corporation (CMHC) that that we’re meeting the objectives set out in the 2005 agreement that we signed so ambitiously.

 Every two years the Agency produces a Portfolio Performance Review, which we share on our website in English and French.
 The review draws on information sent to us in co-ops’ Annual Information Returns and contrasts it with data from the past.
 These comparisons show plainly whether or not we’ve been able to help our clients achieve the results that CMHC expects to see.
 What we found this time is quite amazing.